 Covering with drywall: In order to get a completely new surface, some homeowners prefer that we lay ceiling drywall over top of the popcorn ceiling material.
 That way there is no risk of damaging the surface underneath, nor is there any danger of releasing particles of asbestos into the air.

-Overlaying a new texture: Applying a quick-set drywall mud and bonding agent like joint compound over top of the popcorn ceiling material, then applying a finishing compound can also be done to create a new texture.
-While this will not create a smooth surface, it can create a much more esthetically pleasing texture compared to that of popcorn ceilings.
+Overlaying a new texture: Applying a quick-set drywall mud and bonding agent like joint compound over top of the popcorn ceiling material, then applying a finishing compound can also be done to create a smooth surface.

 Paint: Applying water based primer coat to the drywall, then we apply a coat of paint based on color your choice.